 However, politicians sometimes do things right.
 After 12 years being closed and with a budget of more than 11 million €, it was finally decided to restore it.
-Today it is a museum devoted to Seville’s relationship with water.
+The Pabellón de la Navegación was reopened in January 2012.

 Why is water so important to the city?
 First of all because Seville is one of the few cities in Spain where the river is navigable.
 Also, because in the times of the Spanish Empire (15th and 16th centuries), all wealth and treasures from the American colonies were held here.

-Website: Pabellón de la Navegación
+What to expect from the Pabellón de la Navegación

-The second room has an enormous blue mural, a masterpiece of Mexican artist Gabriel Pacheco, where you can see real objects.
+After emerging from the sea you will see an enormous blue mural, a masterpiece of Mexican artist Gabriel Pacheco, where you can see real objects.
 It shows the navigation history, which is also illustrated by the old ships scale models displayed next to it.

 The target audience of this museum is mainly children.
 If you want to introduce them to the thrilling universe of pirates and sea exploration, many of the displays will give them hints of what was to be on a ship crossing the Atlantic on their way to America.
 The cartoon videos at the first room are particularly interesting.